EpistasisLab/Aliro/docs/guides/developerGuide.md

 6. **Create Github Release.**  If the test is successful, create a github release using the github web interface.
 Base the release on the tagged production commit.
 Attach the file `target/production/pennai-${VERSION}.zip` as an archive asset.

-7.  **Update the .env file in the master branch with the new dev version.**  Update the `.env` file in the master branch with the next version number and the `-SNAPSHOT` suffix and push the changes to git.
-For example, `0.14` was just released, the new dev tag should be `0.15-SNAPSHOT`.
+7.  **Update the .env file in the master branch with the new dev version.**  Update the `.env` file in the master branch with the next version number and the `a0` suffix (see [Pre-release versioning conventions](https://www.python.org/dev/peps/pep-0440/#pre-releases) and push the changes to git.
+For example, `0.14` was just released, the new dev tag should be `0.15a0`.

 ### Installing a production build
 1. Download a production build from github